syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 {% endhighlight %}

-### Save and Load using Bin
+### Save and Load using Binary

-DockingManager allows you to load and save the dock state in the bin file.
+DockingManager allows to load and save the dock state in the binary format file.

 {% highlight c# %}